gaogaotiantian/viztracer/README.md

 VizTracer also supports json output that complies with Chrome trace event format, which can be loaded using [perfetto](https://ui.perfetto.dev/)

 VizTracer generates HTML report for flamegraph using [d3-flamegraph](https://github.com/spiermar/d3-flame-graph)

+## Highlights

+* Lower overhead than cProfile, more accurate on actual time consumed
+* Detailed function entry/exit information on timeline, not just summary of time used
+* Super easy to use, no source code change for basic usage, no package dependency
+* Optional function filter to ignore functions you are not interested
+* Customize events to log and track data through time
+* Stand alone HTML report with powerful front-end, or chrome-compatible json

 ## Install